 Tooth loss is not always the only result of canine periodontal disease.
 This disease is an infection, and this infection may be very serious, it can spread to other parts of the body, including the dog's vital organs, that include the heart and lungs.
 Infections in any of these organs are especially serious and can prove to be fatal.

 There are other conditions that may cause your canine to have smelly breath as well.
 This includes simply eating foul smelling foods or it could be caused by something more serious such as diabetes or kidney disease, if your dog has an ammonia-like or a urine-like smell to his or her breath, this could indicate a very serious kidney disease that demands treatment immediately.
+Other causes might include sinus problems and autoimmune diseases.
+That is why it is best to have a veterinarian take a look at your dog to make the appropriate diagnosis so accurate treatment can begin.
+Kidney Failure Urine Smell

 Another warning sign as far as dog hygiene goes, is smelly ears, canines with highly fragrant ears probably are pretty uncomfortable.
 Odds are they have an ear infection, and can certainly be very painful.
 If an ear infection is left untreated, the infection could cause your dog to lose his or her hearing.